GrahamDumpleton/mod_wsgi/docs/configuration-directives/WSGIDaemonProcess.rst

     name will be ``(wsgi:group)`` where ``group`` is replaced with the name of the daemon process group.

+    If this option is not specified, no rename is performed and the daemon process retains Apache's default ``argv[0]`` (typically the path to the ``httpd`` binary), making it indistinguishable in ``ps`` output from the parent and child Apache processes.
+Setting this option, most commonly to ``%{GROUP}``, is recommended so the daemon processes are clearly identifiable.

     Note that only as many characters of the supplied value can be displayed as were originally taken up by ``argv0`` of the executing process.
     Anything in excess of this will be truncated.